anime-production-and-industry-insights

 Key Works and Cultural Milestones

-The 1980s anime boom gave us titles and studios that still shape the industry.
-These works mixed new storytelling with fresh animation styles.
+The 1980s gave us titles and studios that still define the industry’s creative standards.
+These works mixed ambitious storytelling with groundbreaking animation techniques and helped anime cross international borders.

 Breakthrough Titles and Studios